1909 Wellington mayoral election

-The 1909 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1909 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1909, elections were held for the Mayor of Wellington plus other local government positions including fifteen city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Thomas William Hislop, the incumbent Mayor, did not seek re-election.
 Alfred Newman was elected to office as the new Mayor of Wellington, beating four other contenders.